OlimilO1402/IO_PathFileName/README.md

 PathFileName, PFNStream, PFNProg where PFNStream and PFNProg wrapped PathFileName like in a decorator-pattern.
 If you know a function you need on files, that is not included in the class, let me know or start an issue.
 When I was first digging into the dotnet-Fx in 2003 I was very confused why there is not such a class contained.
-Instead there are some classes doing similar things, making the framework bloated, and cofusing the programmer.
+Instead there are some classes doing similar things, making the framework bloated, and confusing the programmer.

 The class PathFileName assumes that every pathfilename consists of the following parts:
 - Path